Dish Nation: Summer test run

 On July 25, 2011, Dish Nation premiered in a limited test run in seven markets.
 With the help of Madeleine Smithberg, co-creator of The Daily Show and Scott Rockett, co-creator of Hollywood Uncensored, the show began as a fast-paced entertainment round-table covering pop culture and celebrity news through four radio teams.
 The test show ran in the home markets where the radio shows were based (New York, Atlanta, Detroit, and Los Angeles), as well as in Baltimore, Washington, D.C., and Phoenix, Arizona.
 Hosts for the test run included WPLJ's Scott Shannon and Todd Pettengill, WHTA's nationally syndicated Rickey Smiley Morning Show, featuring Ebony Steele, Gary With Da Tea, and HeadKrack, as well as WDVD's Fowler and Martinek.
-Recording artist DJ Felli Fel and Jessi Malay, with comedian Michael Bachmann, were the show's Los Angeles hosts.Dish Nation averaged a 0.9 rating/2 share for the six-week test.
+Recording artist DJ Felli Fel and Jessi Malay, with comedian Michael Bachmann, were the show's Los Angeles hosts.
+Smiley would prove to be the longest-lasting contributor to the program, continuing to be featured until the end of the series.

+Dish Nation averaged a 0.9 rating/2 share for the six-week test.
 It experienced an 11% increase in household ratings from the premiere week to the end of the six-week test.
 In Atlanta, Dish Nation finished ahead of Late Show with David Letterman and sitcoms and finished third in key demographics and household ratings.
 The show's median age of viewers was 43.1, the lowest among all entertainment magazine shows, according to Twentieth (TMZ 43.7, Access Hollywood 52.3, Extra 54.2, The Insider 55.2, Entertainment Tonight 56.6, Inside Edition 58).

 Season 1

-Before the 2012 National Association of Television Program Executives conference, 20th Century Fox announced that Dish Nation would return for a 52-week, full series run to premiere September 10, 2012.
+Before the 2012 National Association of Television Program Executives conference, 20th Century Fox announced that Dish Nation would return for a 52-week, full-series run to premiere September 10, 2012.
 After the rating success of its first 100 episodes, 20th Television announced on January 25, 2013, that Dish Nation had been picked up for a second season.
 Stephen Brown, EVP of programming and development at 20th Television, credited the show's success to the viral and real-time nature of the program.

 On July 27, 2013, Kidd Kraddick died in the New Orleans area while raising money for his charity, Kidd's Kids.
 Two days later, Dish Nation paid tribute to him with a special broadcast.

 Season 2

-Season Two premiered on September 10, 2013, with the cast of The Rickey Smiley Morning Show from Atlanta, the remaining cast members of The Kidd Kraddick Morning Show (formerly named Kidd Kraddick in the Morning) from Dallas, and The Heidi and Frank Show from Los Angeles.
+Season two premiered on September 10, 2013, with the cast of The Rickey Smiley Morning Show from Atlanta, the remaining cast members of The Kidd Kraddick Morning Show (formerly named Kidd Kraddick in the Morning) from Dallas, and The Heidi and Frank Show from Los Angeles.

 In late 2013, the show was renewed for a third season, having finished first in key demographics among freshman and sophomore syndicated programs.

 In July 2014, Ebony Steele was replaced by Claudia Jordan.
 That summer, Porsha Williams also joined the panel of hosts.